 “Given this evidence that flavored tobacco products are luring young people into nicotine addiction, the FDA and the White House should immediately issue a follow-up rule to do exactly what the FDA proposed and remove all flavored tobacco products from the market.
 When the FDA issued its rule on May 5, the agency said it planned to engage in additional rule-making to extend the current ban on candy and fruit-flavored cigarettes to include flavored cigars.
 The FDA must move forward immediately, and its proposal must be strengthened to include e-cigarettes and end the use of menthol in all tobacco products.”

-Myers is a long time opponent of vaping, and is well aware that a de facto ban on flavored e-liquid would effectively cripple the independent vapor products companies that are the heart of the vaping industry.
+Myers is a long time opponent of vaping, and is well aware that a flavored vape product ban would effectively cripple the independent vapor products companies that are the heart of the vaping industry.
 Unfortunately, his opinion carries a lot of weight in Washington.
 His call to ban flavors will be echoed by many anti-vaping legislators, and other pharma-funded “health groups.”

 Vapers and especially e-liquid vendors need to see this story as additional evidence that the FDA has no intention of using its authority to responsibly regulate the vapor market.
 Put simply, the FDA is instituting restrictions aimed at wiping this industry out.
 No one should harbor any illusion that a premarket tobacco application for a flavored e-liquid will ever be approved by this agency.
 The only chance we have is to fight this assault by insisting Congress amend the Tobacco Control Act to reign in the FDA, and challenging the rule in court.